Today, I’ve got something important to share…

 Zilch…

-If the hurricane ends up not being as bad as predicted, you’ll be able to return home quickly.
+If the hurricane doesn’t end up being as bad as predicted, you’ll be able to return home quickly.

 But it’s possible the hurricane could be much worse than predicted.